UKVI Introduces a New Online Application System and UKVCAS for UK Visas and Citizenship Applications

 The new application process replaces the paper applications.
 Applicants are required to complete the application online and pay for their application fees.
 Additional application fees such as the biometric enrolment fee (if applicable) will be included in the total fees.

 Once you complete the online application, you will be directed to the partner Sopra Steria’s website to book an appointment at a UKVCAS centre.
-You will be able to choose and book an appointment within 5 working days of completing your application.
+You will be able to choose and book an appointment upon completing your application.

-Although the appointments within five working days will be made available for free, there will be additional options to book same day appointments including other optional added-value services (listed below).
+Although appointments in “core” centres are available for free, there will be additional options to “priority” appointments including other optional added-value services (listed below).

 Unlike the previous application process, you will not need to post your supporting evidence to the UKVI.
 After you receive instructions of what supporting evidence you will need to submit, you can self-upload the documents via Sopra Steria’s website.